rancher/docs/content/rancher/v2.x/en/catalog/_index.md

 By default, catalogs are assumed to be deployed using Helm 2.
 If you run an app in Rancher prior to v2.4.0, then upgrade to Rancher v2.4.0+, the app will still be managed by Helm 2.
 If the app was already using a Helm 3 Chart (API version 2) it will no longer work in v2.4.0+.
 You must either downgrade the chart's API version or recreate the catalog to use Helm 3.

 Charts that are specific to Helm 2 should only be added to a Helm 2 catalog, and Helm 3 specific charts should only be added to a Helm 3 catalog.

+# When to use Helm 3

+_Applicable as of v2.4.0_

+- If you want to ensure that the security permissions are being pulled from the kubeconfig file
+- If you want to utilize apiVersion `v2` features such as creating a library chart to reduce code duplication or moving your requirements from the requirements.yaml into the Chart.yaml

+Overall Helm 3 is a movement towards a more standardized kubernetes feel.
+As the kubernetes community has evolved, standards and best practices have as well.
+Helm 3 is an attempt to adopt those practices and streamline how charts are maintained.

+# Helm 3 Backwards Compatibility

+_Applicable as of v2.4.0_

+With the use of the OpenAPI schema to validate your rendered templates in Helm 3, you will find charts that worked in Helm 2 may not work in Helm 3.
+This will require you to update your chart templates to meet the new validation requirements.
+This is one of the main reasons support for Helm 2 and Helm 3 was provided starting in Rancher 2.4.x as not all charts can be deployed immediately in Helm 3.

+Helm 3 does not create a namespace for you, you have to provide an existing one.
+This can cause issues if you have integrated code with Helm 2, as you will need to make code changes to ensure a namespace is being created and passed in for Helm 3.
+Rancher will continue to manage namespaces for Helm to ensure this does not impact your app deployment.

+apiVersion `v2` is now reserved for Helm 3 charts.
+This apiVersion enforcement could cause issues as older versions of Helm 2 did not validate the apiVersion in the Chart.yaml file.
+In general your Helm 2 chart’s apiVersion should be set to `v1` and your Helm 3 chart’s apiVersion should be set to `v2`.
+You can install charts with apiVersion `v1` with Helm 3 but you cannot install `v2` charts into Helm 2.

 # Built-in Global Catalogs